About

 About the Code of Conduct

 The Ocean Sciences Meeting, open to AGU, ASLO and TOS members and those interested in marine sciences, is among the most respected scientific meetings in ocean sciences community.
-AGU, ASLO and TOS, the co-sponsoring societies, are committed to providing a safe, productive, and welcoming environment for all meeting participants and AGU, ASLO and TOS staff.
-All participants, including, but not limited to, attendees, speakers, volunteers, exhibitors, AGU, ASLO and TOS staff, service providers, and others are expected to abide by this Ocean Sciences Meeting Code of Conduct.
-This code of conduct applies to all Ocean Sciences Meeting-related events, including those sponsored by organizations other than AGU, ASLO and TOS but held in conjunction with Ocean Sciences Meeting events, in public or private facilities.
+AGU, ASLO and TOS, the co-sponsoring societies, are committed to convening events and meetings that are welcoming, respectful, inclusive, and collaborative.
+OSM's Meetings and Events Code of Conduct applies to all OSM-sponsored meetings and events, as well as affiliated events connected with OSM, whether in public or private facilities.

 Expected behavior